 Children are growing up in work-less households, having to cope with life on the breadline and by allowing this to continue we are turning poor children into poor adults and recycling all the same issues and problems onto the next generation.

-As levels of disposable incomes fall amongst the poorest, the percentage needed to just get by and cover essential living costs become un-affordable.
-This phenomenon is what has become commonly known as ‘food poverty’.
-The lack of food is an indication that something else has gone wrong and this is what needs to be addressed.
+As the cost of living rises and incomes fall, especially amongst the poorest, what is needed to just get by and cover essential living costs becomes unattainable.
+This phenomenon is what has become commonly known as ‘food poverty’ as more and more people don't have enough to survive.

 The lack of access to food is an indication that something else has gone seriously wrong and addressing these 'causes' is what the work of The Matthew Tree Project is all about.